Wimbledon 2022: order of play, draw, schedule – Nadal & Kyrgios start times

 - Sun 10 July Gentlemen’s Singles Final, Ladies’ Doubles FinalBoys’ Singles Final, Gentlemen’s & Quad Wheelchair Singles Final, Ladies’ & Quad Wheelchair Doubles Final, Boys’ & Girls’ 14&U Singles Finals, Invitation Doubles (Ladies’ Doubles, Gentlemen’s Doubles, Mixed Doubles)

-Today’s action on Centre Court will get underway with Nick Kyrgios’ fourth round clash against American Brandon Nakashima.
+Today’s action on Centre Court will get underway with defending Men’s Singles champion Novak Djokovic in action against rising star Jannik Sinner.

-There match will be followed up by an encounter between Simona Halep and Paula Badosa, before two-time champion Rafael Nadal closes out the day’s Centre Court action against Botic van de Zandschulp.
+Their match will be followed by an encounter between 23-year-old Marie Bouzkova and Tunisian ace Ons Jabeur, who reached the quarter-finals stage of Wimbledon last year.

-Elsewhere across Wimbledon’s sprawling 18-court complex, breakthrough talent Harmony Tan faces Amanda Anisimova, while Alex de Minaur takes on Chilean Cristian Garin.
+Cameron Norrie’s eagerly awaited final eight clash against 31-year-old Belgian David Goffin is the second match of the day on Court 1

 The full order of play for Monday can be found on Wimbledon’s own official website, here.